Human Papillomavirus (HPV) Vaccination

 - Non-sexual routes of HPV transmission include vertical transmission from mother to newborn baby.

-Of the high-risk types, HPV16 and HPV18 are responsible for more than two thirds of all cervical cancers globally.
+Of the high-risk types, HPV16 and HPV18 are responsible for more than two thirds of all cervical cancers globally[4, 5]and more than 8 in 10 anal cancers.
 The majority of high-risk HPV infections are transient and cause no clinical problems.
 Persistent infection by a high-risk HPV type is the most important causal factor for the development of cervical pre-cancerous and cancerous lesions.
 Persistence and disease are more common for infections by HPV types 16 and 18 than for other high-risk types.
 The reduction of cervical cancer was the original aim in the widespread introduction of HPV vaccination, but other benefits have rapidly become apparent.

 Surveillance of HPV is complex due to the high proportion of asymptomatic infections, the variable presentation of the different viral types and the long period between infection and disease.